 If your customers are in a specific region, the main benefit of a using regional carrier is enjoying lower costs.
 Using a regional carrier can help your business save money because the carriers themselves have lower operating costs, and they focus only on regional contracts.
 In a lot of cases, partnering with a regional carrier for even some shipments can end up saving you more money than just relying on one major carrier for all your shipments.

-In addition, the major carriers often impose surcharges and raise prices to offset higher volumes during weekends and peak season (like the 2021 USPS upcoming temporary price increase).
+In addition, the major carriers often impose surcharges and raise prices to offset higher volumes during weekends and peak seasons.
 On the other hand, regional carriers have been known to keep prices steady throughout the year.
 So, working with a regional carrier to carry out weekend delivery or during peak season can help you avoid nasty surcharges that eat into your margins.

 Faster Delivery Timeframes